 - What is expected from the different stakeholders (internal and external)?

 - Will the proposed changes present any foreseeable integration issues within the ecosystem?

-- Will other functionality (features, data, reports, user experience) be impacted or modified by the change?
+- Will the change impact other functionality (features, data, reports, user experience) or modify it?

 - How will other teams (such as support and operations) be impacted?

 - Can the project be smoothly carried out if the designer is on vacation for a couple of weeks?

 - Have the risks on the budget, timeline, service availability, and customer experience correctly tabulated and mitigations elaborated?

 6.4.1 What It Means